 Nederlands Path: Home / Country list / Falling Rock Signs / Rocks in Great Britain

-Falling Rocks in Great Britain
+Falling Rock Signs in Great Britain

+Falling Rock signs from Great Britain are easily recognized: three pebbles, one huge boulder, then three rocks more and at the bottom an impressive giant.
 This constellation is found in several parts of the world, sometimes with slight variations (e.g. Iran, South Africa, Oman).
 In team language this group of related designs is known as the UK-group.
-This UK-group contains also Children's and Men-at-Work roadsigns.

 Scotland